St Patrick’s day special: Finding Dublin’s best pint of Guinness with web scraping

-At Zyte we are known for our ability to help companies make mission-critical business decisions through the use of web scraped data.
+At Zyte we are known for our ability to help companies make mission-critical business decisions through the use of web scraping.

 But for anyone who enjoys a freshly poured pint of stout, there is one mission-critical question that creates a debate like no other…

 “Who serves the best pint of Guinness?”

 So on St Patrick's day, we decided to turn our expertise in large-scale data extraction to answering this mission-critical question.

 Although this is a somewhat humorous question, the data extraction and analysis methods used are applicable to numerous high-value business use cases and are used by the world’s leading companies to gain a competitive edge in their respective markets.